Laser Treatment For Varicose Veins

 This procedure involves the use of laser energy to close off the affected vein.
 A thin laser fibre is inserted into the vein, and the laser heats and seals the vein shut.

-• Vein Stripping and Ligation:
+• Vein stripping and ligation:

 This surgical procedure is less common today due to the availability of minimally invasive options.
 It involves the removal (stripping) or tying off (ligation) of the damaged vein.
 It may be used for severe cases.